Norwegian Krumkake Recipe

 Add flour with cardamom mixed in.

-Let the batter rest in refrigerator 1 hour.
+Let the batter rest in the refrigerator for 1 hour.

 You can use a "No Stick Cooking Spray", canola oil, for example, on the iron to prevent sticking.

-Place 1 teaspoon batter into warm iron and bake until light golden.
-Remove immediately and make desired shape.
+Place 1 teaspoon batter into the heated iron and bake it until it is lightly golden.
+Remove the wafer immediately and make the desired shape.

 Electric Krumkake Iron

 Traditional cone-shape: When the wafer is still warm immediately wrap the warm cookie around the krumkake roller or place it into a cup.
 Make sure to keep it on the roller on in the cup until it is cooled and place it on a cooling rack.

 Cup-shape: Place warm cookie into a cup (not mug) and let cool before removing.